Thomas-Walker-Lynch/DA2X/doc/context.md

 is done at run time the connections map will not be a statically initialized constant.

 An alternative algorithm, ‘dereference-up’, to some extent overcomes these drawbacks.
-With dereference-up a `GeneralConveyancePtr` may be either relative to another context, or it may be direct.
+With dereference-up a `GeneralConveyancePtr` may be either indirect and relative to another context, or it may be direct.
 In either case it will be compile time computable and remain constant at run time.
-When the pointer is relative it may point to another relative pointer, but the chain will eventually arrive at a direct pointer.
+When the pointer is indirect it may point to another indirect pointer, but the chain will eventually arrive at a direct pointer.

-With dereference-up the time saved by not having a separate just before call connection step, is traded for the time spent dereferencing pointers to find the call point in the first place.
-However, some day we we will win in that the connection map can be a statically initialized constant.
-I say someday, because in the C language, if we can not get the map initialization into C's initializer form, we will have no way to give our constant initialization code to the compiler.
+With dereference-up the time saved by not having a separate ‘just before call’ connection step, is traded for the time spent dereferencing pointers to find the call point in the first place.
+Indpendent how that tradeoff turns out the connection map can be a statically initialized constant, in theory.
+I say "in theory", because in the C language, if we can not get the map initialization into C's initializer form, we will have no way to give our constant initialization code to the compiler.
+A not so elegant part of copy down is that we might end up doing a lot of copies that will never be used.
+With dereference up we only pay cost on the path that we use.

 To implement dereference-up we give each tableau two common fields.
 One points to the grandparent's tableau, the other points to the context being used by the child in the